julianeon/julianeon/repo_guide.md

 You can see demos for some of my JavaScript apps at [Glitch](https://glitch.com/@julianeon).

-I've also written up explanations of the code and what the app does on JavaScriptPage.
+For some apps, I wrote up explanations of the code and what it does on JavaScriptPage.
 For easier access, I'm listing the repos with demos and writeups (when available) below.

 ![psychedelic eye art](./psychedelic_eyes.png)